Disservin/chess-library/docs/pages/usage.md

 ## Operator Overloads

 ::: danger
-The usage of `enum class`'s' provides more type safety compared to plain enums because they prohibit implicit conversion to integers.
+The usage of `enum classes` provides more type safety compared to plain enums because they prohibit implicit conversion to integers.

 If you know what you are doing, you can make use of the `ADD_BASE_OPERATORS_FOR` and `ADD_INCR_OPERATORS_FOR` macros.
 Which will overload the enum class with the following operators.
 :::